jplag/JPlag/jplag.frontend.scala/README.md

 To determine all possible return values, semantic information about control structures is necessary which may be tedious to extract from the AST, but possible (e.g. by means of a stack mechanic).
-On the other hand, "the last expression of a block" does not hold the same _syntactical_ weight to it as a return statement.
+On the other hand, "the last expression of a block evaluated" does not hold the same _syntactical_ weight to it as a return statement.

 For the moment, implicit block values are neglected.